Back to Podcast Guides

 6. Choose a reversible next step.
 Do not make the biggest decision today unless safety requires it.
 Choose a small experiment that gives you more information within a week.

-The win is not certainty.
-The win is creating enough inner quiet and external support that the next step can become visible.
+The aim is enough inner quiet and external support that the next step can become visible.

 Expressive writing research is relevant here, but only cautiously.
-Pennebaker and Beall’s early study found that writing about emotionally significant experiences was associated with short-term increases in distress and some longer-term health-related differences in a student sample.10 The practical takeaway is not “journal your way to healing.”
-It is: reflective writing can stir real material, so keep the dose humane and use support when needed.
+Pennebaker and Beall's early study found that writing about emotionally significant experiences was associated with short-term increases in distress and some longer-term health-related differences in a small student sample.3 The practical takeaway: reflective writing can stir real material, so keep the dose humane and use support when needed.

 Get help, but protect the fragile middle of the process

-Ben is direct that people need support: a therapist, spiritual director, soul friend, recovery group, spiritual community, or other container where the deeper process can be spoken honestly.11
+Ben is direct that people need support: a therapist, spiritual director, soul friend, recovery group, spiritual community, or some container where the deeper process can be spoken honestly.

 Use a support map: